HavasiPeter/Toyo-CMS/README.md

 - [X] First Step
 - [X] Upload function and account system
 - [X] Support Android and other platfom
-- [ ] Implement Bootstrap on CMS
+- [Cancel] Implement Bootstrap on CMS - use Bitnami CSS
-- [ ] Thumbs for most picture like JPG,PNG or other.
+- [X] Thumbs for most picture like JPG,PNG or other.
+- [...]
+Admin Panel - Process
-- [ ] Admin Panel
+- [ ] MP3 Tag Script Implement
+- [..]
+Improve most security on account - Not countable

 ---------------